 In parallel with this, Tourism Ireland continues to pursue its strategy of market diversification.
-This strategy, which commenced in 2014, focuses more effort on markets with a longer stay and higher spend.
-This has seen Mainland Europe become the largest contributor of overseas tourism revenue delivering almost €1.9 billion in 2017, up from €1.4 billion in 2014 (+36%), and North America has overtaken Britain as number two, delivering €1.6 billion, up from €1 billion in 2014 (+60%).
+This strategy, which commenced in 2014, focuses more effort on markets with a longer stay and higher spend and will increasingly focus on the regional and seasonal extension of tourism.
+Our market diversification has seen Mainland Europe become the largest contributor of overseas tourism revenue delivering almost €1.9 billion in 2017, up from €1.4 billion in 2014 (+36%), and North America has overtaken Britain as number two, delivering €1.6 billion, up from €1 billion in 2014 (+60%).